 - Practice greater than and less than values.
 Again, use manipulatives to make this abstract idea more concrete.

 - Play “fill in the missing number.”
-For example, put 5, 6, and 8 on the table in front of your child.
-Ask your child to identify what’s missing and place the correct flower number in the empty space.
+For example, put 5, 6, and 8 on the table in front of your child to form a number line.
+Ask your child to identify what number is missing from the number line and place the correct flower number in the empty space.

 (+) Let’s practice making 10!
 Ask your child to find two number cards that add up to 10.
 Next, ask them to find another combination that adds to 10 and continue until you’ve found all the combinations or as long as they are engaged.